-What Can You Do With It?
+What Can You Do With a Decoupled CMS?

-- Static: the user-facing website is built via a static site generator that pulls from the CMS, allowing clean, elegant markup.
+Static: The user-facing website is built via a static site generator that pulls from the CMS, allowing clean, elegant markup.
 Little to no end-user interactivity, but great for beautiful and scalable sites.

-- Hybrid: a portion of the website is highly interactive and communicates with the CMS via API.
+Dynamic: A portion of the website is highly interactive and communicates with the CMS via API.
 This is great for advanced editorial tools, calculators, or dashboards.

 Native App: The frontend is a native mobile app.
 Users may or may not also interact directly with the website, but the CMS is used by admins.